AntonioMM8506/CSharpAutomation/README.md

 Clone this repository

-Then run the following command
+Then run the following command:

 ```
 dotnet restore
 ```

-If no  error was found then run the following command
+If no  error was found then run the following command:
 ```
 dotnet build
 ```